correlllab/vision_pipeline/README.md

     scores:list[n_m]
   },
 ```
-The Sam2_PC class consumes an rgb_img a depth image, the lists of 2d bounding boxes and scores produced by OWLv2 and the camera intrisics.
+The Sam2_PC class consumes an rgb image, a depth image, the lists of 2d bounding boxes and scores produced for a single querry by OWLv2, and the camera intrisics.
 It produces a set of 3d candidates like
 ```
 pointclouds[n]
 boundingboxes3d[n]